Machine-Maker/regexp-nfa-utilities/README.md

 # regexp-nfa-utilities

+A Project to parse a simplified Regular Expression into an NFA data structure and convert to epsilon-free NFA.
+It provides an interface for testing of string memberships in the Language defined by a Regular Expression.

 **How It Works**:
 Epsilon NFA is created with State, transition, and symbol information based on construction algorithim.
 The state information is then processed iteratively to remove epsilon transitions into a deterministic model for string membership testing.